Healthy Homes Assessment Pakipaki

 The areas that are covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental property, we are completely qualified for each of Healthy Homes and Homefit.
+We are completely independent assessors of rental property, and are completely certified to assess each of Healthy Homes and Homefit.

 Call Now 0800 365 444